chrischow/dataandstuff/_posts/2020-09-05-deep-learning-for-aircraft-recognition.md

 ## Personal Development
 As part of my personal development plan in data science, I've started work on learning to build neural networks.
 Since most Kaggle competitions typically involve computer vision, I decided that this would be the area that I would focus on to hone my skills in deep learning.
 It was nice to know that this could also be applicable to the Air Force.

-Hence, I will be writing about **aircraft recognition in remote sensing** in a series of posts.
+Hence, I will be writing about **aircraft recognition in remote sensing images** in a series of posts.
 This series aims to test how well computer vision can augment human operators in aircraft recognition and hopefully, show that with some studying and practice, it's possible to create valuable technology for military applications cheaply and quickly.

 # The Series
 In **Part I: Building a Convolutional Neural Network (CNN) from Scratch** (this post), I detail part of my modelling process and key learning pointers.